-Sepang F1 Circuit is undoubtedly a landmark for the motoring fraternity.
-Malaysia has virtually set a minimum standard for future F1 circuits around the world, the general opinion of the motorsports world, with the construction of Malaysia's Home of Motorsports.
+Sepang International Circuit is undoubtedly a landmark for the motoring fraternity.
+Malaysia has virtually set a minimum standard for future F1 circuits around the world, the general opinion of the motorsport’s world, with the construction of Malaysia's Home of Motorsport.

-Sculptured on a 260 hectare oil palm plantation, Sepang F1 circuit sets records from the moment it had its earth-breaking ceremony.
+Sculptured on a 260-hectare oil palm plantation, Sepang International Circuit sets records from the moment it had its earth-breaking ceremony.
 Built with the concept of a 'natural stadium', it required more than 9 million cubic meters of earth to be removed.
 To retain its scenic green, more than 5,000 palm trees were planted around the circuit.
 As time goes by, more trees were planted further adding to the beauty of the circuit.

-When you first step foot at the circuit, you will pass through the Welcome Center, the gateway to the grandstand and the nerve center for the circuits administrative activities.
-Apart from housing offices, the Welcome Center also houses a restaurant, a souvenir shop, and an automotive museum.
+When you first step foot at the circuit, you will pass through the Welcome Centre, the gateway to the grandstand and the nerve centre for the circuit’s administrative activities.
+Apart from housing offices, the Welcome Centre also houses a restaurant, a souvenir shop, and an automotive museum.

 A landscaped mall area has been designed with the purpose of connecting the north and south grandstand to form the Main Grandstand area.
 In the main grandstand is the prime location for trade and vending, exhibition, food and beverage, amenities, and souvenir outlets during any racing event.

 The 1.3 km long double frontage Main Grandstand presents a view of the circuit’s longest straight.
 The Main Grandstand is constructed along the east-west alignment to ensure shade from the sun’s glare at all times.